 A decision from Hawkins seemed to be looming in a two-horse race between the Buckeyes and Nittany Lions after he visited the two schools in consecutive weeks last month, but he recently pushed his commitment date back.
-Ohio State may have the upper hand as Hawkins has a strong relationship with Nittany Lion great Larry Johnson’s son, the Buckeyes’ offensive line coach.
+Ohio State may have the upper hand as Hawkins has a strong relationship with Nittany Lion great Larry Johnson’s father, the Buckeyes’ defensive line coach.

 Parsons remains the number one target for all three schools, but his name has been linked the most with Ohio State in the rumor mill.
 While Parsons is at the top of all three coaches’ lists, the Keystone State does offer another highly demanded recruit, who seems to have some connection to Parsons as Brent Pry continues building an already impressive defense.

 Safety Isheem Young recently trimmed his list down to twelve schools, with all three programs making the cut.
 In an interview with Penn Live over the weekend, Young said that Parsons is actively recruiting him to Happy Valley.
 Last weekend, the two played alongside each other at the East Coast Passing Tournament.
 Afterwards, Young tweeted that the two are “on the same mission.”

 Antwan Reed and Marquan McCall are a pair of linemen from Michigan who Meyer hasn’t paid much attention to but are being pursued heavily by the Wolverines, Spartans, and Nittany Lions, who are recruiting on foreign territory.

 All three programs are recruiting at least ten players from the Garden State — with the Nittany Lions, currently keeping an eye on 31 from New Jersey, really taking that “dominate the state” mantra outside of PA.